Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 You can use this feature a number of times equal to your proficiency bonus.
 You regain all expended uses after a short or long rest.

 # Feystride
 Starting at 15th level, when you take the [[dash]] action, instead of walking you may teleport to a free space up to a distance equal to your remaining movement speed.
-You may take one willing creature with you.
+You can also bring one willing creature of your size or smaller who is carrying gear up to its carrying capacity.
+The creature must be within 5 feet of you.

 # Survivor
 At 18th level, you attain the pinnacle of resilience in battle.
 At the start of each of your turns, you regain hit points equal to 5 + your Constitution modifier if you have no more than half of your hit points left.
 You don't gain this benefit if you have 0 hit points.